 WeHOPE opens as a year-round emergency homeless shelter for adults.

 WeHOPE formally launches the Transitional/Supportive Housing Program.
-Congresswoman Jackie Spier attends annual Homeless Connect and presents WeHOPE with a special recognition award.
+Congresswoman Jackie Spier attends the annual Community Connect and presents WeHOPE with a special recognition award.

 WeHOPE Launches HOPE Jobs.
 Initial program funding provided by the San Francisco Community Foundation.